 Now, create a MySQL database for your local WordPress site.

-• In the second field, select the Collation option.
+- In the second field, select the Collation option.
 Now click Create.
-You can name your database as per your choice; just remember your name as you will need it in future steps.
+You can name your database as you like; just remember your name, as you will need it in the next steps.

 Once all this is done, restart the simulated web server.
 Navigate to the XAMPP Control Panel and click on the Stop button for Apache and MySQL.
 Then press Start again to make the changes visible.